-Course Level Promotion Criteria Express Sec 1 and 2 Pass EL (C6 or better) and a pass percentage (50%) in the average of all subjects Sec 3 Pass EL and 2 other subjects (C6 or better) OR Failed EL but obtained pass (C6 or better) in 5 subjects Normal (Apadomia) Cood 2 and 2 Normal (Academic) Sec 1, 2 and 3 Pass EL (Grade 5 or better) in EL and 2 other subjects OR Pass (Grade 5 or better) in 4 subjects Sec 4 An aggregate of 19 points or less in EL, Math and best 3 other subjects in GCE N-level Exam.
+Course Level Promotion Criteria Express Sec 2 Pass English (C6 or better) and a pass percentage (50%) in the average of all subjects Sec 3 Pass English and 2 other subjects (C6 or better) OR Failed EL but obtained pass (C6 or better) in 5 subjects Normal (Academic) Sec 2 and 3 Pass English (Grade 5 or better) and 2 other subjects OR Pass (Grade 5 or better) in 4 subjects Sec 4 An aggregate of 19 points or less in English, Mathematics and best 3 other subjects in GCE N-level Exam.
 All 5 subjects must be Grade 5 or better.
-Additional Pathways (Refer to sections 9.2 and 9.3) Normal (Technical) Sec 1, 2 and 3 Pass (Grade D or better) in 2 subjects, one of which must be EL or Math
+Refer to sections 9.2 and 9.3 for Additional Pathways Normal (Technical) Sec 2 and 3 Pass (Grade D or better) in 2 subjects, one of which must be EL or Mathematics